openkfw/TruBudget/docs/developer/architecture/0013-snapshot-logic.md

 | subprojectId |
 | workflowitem* |

 With * marked fields are aggregable objects that contain the latest event and item data relevant to the item type.
-Below you can find more info about how these objects are created and the worklow.
+Below you can find more info about how these objects are created and the workflow.

 ### Planned implementation with Snapshot logic